FridaySalami/cookbook-chefstore/src/content/recipes/pesto-tagliatelle-belazu.md

 - Use the heat of the pasta to warm the pesto gently—no need to cook it.
 - Lemon zest or a spoonful of ricotta adds brightness and richness.
-- Make it heartier with grilled chicken, roasted vegetables, or pan-fried mushrooms.
+- Make it heartier with grilled chicken, roasted vegetables, or pan fried mushrooms.

 ## Goes Great With